 The French are very passionate about their food and equally proud of the local region from which it is produced.
-On our many trips to France we always make a point of trying the speciality of the region and tasting the local cuisine.
-The size of the town or village you are visiting, will determine how many dining options are available to choose from.
-In smaller villages there may not be many options for dining at all other than the local café or brasserie.
-When in doubt we recommend browsing Trip Advisor and researching the village you are staying in to discover the local cuisine and best places to try it.
+On our many trips to France, we always make a point of trying the speciality of the region and tasting the local cuisine.
+The size of the town or village you are visiting will determine how many dining options are available to choose from.
+In smaller villages, there may not be many options for dining at all other than the local café or brasserie.
+When in doubt we recommend browsing Trip Advisor and researching the village you are staying in to discover the local cuisine and the best places to try it.

 For any French food lover a trip to the local village market, or le marché, is a must during your holiday in France.
 Indeed even if you aren’t a food lover we still recommend you pay the local markets a visit.
-The local markets provide a great insight into the local specialities of the region, as well as to the French cuisine itself.
+The local markets provide a great insight into the local specialities of the region, as well as into the French cuisine itself.
 The French are very proud of the produce grown locally in their region.
-Stall holders proudly display their wares of freshly picked vegetables, reared meat and locally made breads and cheeses.
+Stallholders proudly display their wares of freshly picked vegetables, reared meat, and locally made bread and cheeses.

-If you have a sweet tooth than French Patisserie shops are a must for you.
-Here you will be able to find beautiful French pastries, cakes and chocolates.
+If you have a sweet tooth then French Patisserie shops are a must for you.
+Here you will be able to find beautiful French pastries, cakes, and chocolates.
 Each area in France generally has its own specialty so ask the shop assistant for their recommendation.

-Bistros are typically a family run smaller establishment which offer a more casual dining setting.
+Bistros are typically family-run smaller establishment that offers a more casual dining setting.
 Brasseries are more akin to a pub. indeed, the term brasserie translates to mean brewery.
 They generally offer up longer trading hours and food can normally be purchased all day long.

 Restaurants offer up a more formal atmosphere and dining experience.
 The menus both for food and drinks are generally at the higher end of the price scale and as such the quality of the food is also likelier to be of a higher standard.
 This is not to say you need to be dining at a restaurant to eat good quality food in France – some of the tastiest meals are often the cheapest too!